I don’t say this to brag.

 By refusing to acknowledge or allow myself to think I suffered from depression, I could tell myself “It isn’t me.”
 I would say to myself, “what problem?”
 And after saying this to myself enough times, I would believe it.

 The fact that I was lying to myself didn’t matter.

 Getting back to normal was the goal.
-In these moments, I felt normal was never being out of control.
+In these moments, what felt normal was never being out of control.
 And my depression has a way of getting to me.
 And then it gets me to be secretive, and then it wants me to do things that are not in my best interest.

 Depression told me I’d be better off if I was alone, not sharing my thoughts with anyone.